 The IWC existed then and had plenty of people who hated Austin, Rock or

 both.
-Threads like these are just an excuse to make up stuff to get mad about which I don't get.
+Threads like these are just an excuse to make up stuff to get mad about.

-Anyway the people hated most back then were probably Undertaker and Kevin Nash.
+Anyway the people hated most back then was probably Undertaker and Kevin Nash.

 Yeah, but did they talked about how the fotc is burying the hottest heel in the business like the example I just gave?
 From what I've read that they're mostly in-ring marks and hate the promo guys.
 Also this is just us having fun.